luhashi/home-lab/docs/network-architecture.md

     PortainerServer -- "Manages" --> DockerMain
     PortainerServer -- "Manages" --> DockerNet
-    PortainerServer -- "Manages" --> AgentLP
+    PortainerServer -- "Manages" --> DockerLP

-🔒 Network Segmentation & Security
+🔒 Network Segmentation & Security (VLANs)
-The network is divided into four distinct VLANs, each with a specific purpose and strict firewall rules to control access and enhance security.
+The network is divided into four distinct VLANs, each with a specific purpose and strict firewall policies to control access and enhance security.

 Network Name